openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 addSimMessage\(options: SimMessageOptions, callback: AsyncCallback\<void\>\): void

-Adds a SIM message.
+Adds a message to the SIM card.
+If the SIM card is full, an error is reported.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.